Last Updated on May 27, 2023 by Nellie Huang

 Cozumel is the kinda Caribbean island that many dream of: with miles and miles of powdery white sand, spearmint blue water and multi-colored reefs.
 Add to that, it’s got ancient Mayan ruins and mangrove lagoons teeming with wildlife, and so much more!

-We’ve recently returned from our second trip to Cozumel (our first was more than 10 years ago) and the island is every bit as gorgeous as we remember it.
+We’ve recently returned from our second trip to Cozumel (our first was more than 10 years ago) and the tropical island is every bit as gorgeous as we remember it.
 Our days on Cozumel were spent driving from one pristine beach to another, snorkeling over colorful reefs, eating fish tacos and seeing wildlife in the mangroves.

 If you’re looking for a back-to-basics island escape, I’m sharing a comprehensive Cozumel travel guide with plenty of details on how to get around, where to stay, and things to do in Cozumel.